 I started doing paid mentoring for university disability services and wanted to learn and understand my experience and my mental health so I gave up my PhD and went to study graduate psychology.
 I found it interesting and challenging, I really enjoyed it.
 I then started to look at me and changes I wanted.
 I started working for myself organising events and had a little retail business, I need to be busy.

 Then I started researching Cerebral Palsy I wanted to try Baclofen a doctor in my past had discouraged me from trying but my GP I had now was very willing for me to try, always supportive, despite my difficulties open to my ideas and well informed.
 I recall the first night I tried the medication, the smallest of dose put my feet flat, my legs felt light and pain I did not know I had was gone.I realised I had been in pain.
 But it changed how I walked, the muscles I had to use were very weak and I could not manage tasks like curbs my walking looked good and with practice, inside it really was but outside I struggled it was so much much harder!
 I am very lucky I got to use hydrotherapy and swim also a I researched other options, got the chance to use FES for my walking that I learnt of and FES cycling and things were going well.
 The Baclofen took away strangely the Hyperhidrosis, this was LIFE changing!
 I tried orthotic clothes and found them hard to tolerate personally.
 With Baclofen there are I found side effects when the dose is high it is harder to be as sharp and concentrate so think about the amount you take.
-I felt much more comfortable with myself and started working with special needs, teaching students to do more for themselves finding this rewarding and they taught me a lot about myself, life felt more on track.
+When off it after 6 years my feet are still basically on the floor having been stretched.
+I learnt to feel much more comfortable with myself and started working with special needs, teaching students to do more for themselves finding this rewarding and they taught me a lot about myself, life felt more on track.
 I had had interview success with someone who did not know me before!
 My Cerebral Palsy has to some extent made me who I am, it’s made me determined and empathetic.

 My young nephew calls CP ‘Terrible Palsy’ but I’m not sure it’s terrible it has made me a resourceful person now able to help others and promote the importance of developing skills for themselves and use assisted technology.I also get how easy it is not to do as much as you should..
 As for me now I use an I pad at work, I use Mobility equipment when needed, I use the FES and I have a scooter but being able to use hydrotherapy keeps me more mobile and more positive!
 I am sensitive but also stronger from many of my experiences.
 I have had problems and set backs at different times including more recently but I cope better when I do in that I can bounce back and try to see everything as a learning experience and part of the story!
 I have also learnt if there are goals you want to achieve and don’t try trying to accept others wishes against your own you are not living your life and are likely to experience problems you need to learn strategies to prove you can live the way you want to, somehow You need to try!